 The Gladys M Brawn Senior Research Fellowship

 Launched in 1995, the key aim of the Brawn Fellowship was to attract outstanding career scientists with international reputations to Newcastle, and to retain them.
 It was the first fellowship scheme in Australia to actively recruit fellows and, partly due to this Fellowship scheme, the University of Newcastle's Faculty of Health and Medicine is now a national and international leader in health research.
-Senior Brawn Fellows must have, or be expected to secure, a renewable, externally funded research fellowship.
-Senior Brawn Fellows will receive an appropriate academic status in the Faculty, a negotiable establishment grant up to the value of $500,000, an annual grant-in-aid of $35,000 which can be used for a range of purposes including salary support, and a safety net for up to two years, should their external salary support fail to be renewed.
+A generous support package is available.

 Applications for Senior Brawn Fellowships are open all year round.

 Current Senior Brawn Fellows

 |Professor Amanda Baker||2009 - Present||Psychological treatments of comorbidity with a focus on drug and alcohol problems|